poten-, pot-, poss-, -potent, -potence, -potency, -potential +

 Specifically, the interconnected set of components driving the wheels to propel a motor vehicle, including the engine, transmission, drive shaft, and differential.

-2. To influence beforehand against or in favor of someone or something; prejudice.
+2. To influence beforehand against or in favor of someone or something; to prejudice: Joan's mother was quite biased and prepossessed of her daughter being the most beautiful girl in her class at school.